programista-de/Blog/PROJECTS.md

 * DevOpsTerminal Academy
   - Leading the online training with this tool

+Apicra
+  - prepare the basic scripts

 2019
 * DevOpsTerminal Community
   - creating more channel to popularize on social media the Idea of DevOpsTerminal

+UnitApi
+  - preparing the basic examples for API

+VodaPi
+  - basic data, and exporting/importing